babel/website/docs/configuration.md

 In other words, `babel.config.json` is overwritten by `.babelrc`, and `.babelrc` is overwritten by programmatic options.

-For each config source, Babel prints applicable config items (e.g. [`overrides`](options.md#overrides) and [`.env`](options.md#env)) in the order of ascending priority.
+For each config source, Babel prints applicable config items (e.g. [`overrides`](options.md#overrides) and [`env`](options.md#env)) in the order of ascending priority.
 Generally each config sources has at least one config item -- the root content of configs.
 If you have configured `overrides` or `env`, Babel will not print them in the root, but will instead output a separate config item titled as `.overrides[index]`, where `index` is the position of the item.
 This helps determine whether the item is effective on the input and which configs it will override.

 If your input is ignored by `ignore` or `only`, Babel will print that this file is ignored.

 ### How Babel merges config items

 Babel's configuration merging is relatively straightforward.
-Options will overwrite existing options when they are present, and their value is not `undefined`, with a few special cases:
+Options will overwrite existing options when they are present and their value is not `undefined`.
+There are, however, a few special cases:

 - For `assumptions`, `parserOpts` and `generatorOpts`, objects are merged, rather than replaced, using the same logic as top-level options.
 - For `plugins` and `presets`, they are replaced based on the identity of the plugin/preset object/function itself combined with the name of the entry.